cgiffard/Captionator/README.markdown

 Video and Audio tracks (MediaTrack)
 -----------------------------------

-**NOTE: I haven't committed the version with support yet, but I'm providing the documentation as a sort of 'sneak peek'.**

 Captionator has experimental support for HTML5 video and Audio tracks (designed both for assistive purposes, and for enriching existing media.)

 This is a documentation category in and of itself, so I've moved it to [MediaTrack.markdown](https://github.com/cgiffard/Captionator/blob/master/MediaTrack.markdown).